 Seek veterinary care immediately if a cow is bitten by a venomous snake.
 Do NOT try to suck the venom out or place a tourniquet.
 Keep the cow calm while seeking immediate veterinary care.
 Depending on the severity of the bit, treatments may include antivenin, pain medications, fluid therapy, wound treatment, tetanus vaccination, and antibiotics.
 Check out our Compassionate Wildlife Practices At Your Animal Sanctuary for some tips on how to dissuade snakes from your property.

 Wood Stains And Paints

 Some wood stains and paints can be toxic to cows.
 Cows may try to chew on painted surfaces and can become ill if the stain or paint is toxic.
-Try and purchase paints and stains that are specially made for barns and fencing and listed as animal or “livestock” friendly.
+Try and purchase paints and stains that are specially made for barns and fencing and listed as animal or “Another term for farmed animals; different regions of the world specify different species of farmed animals as “livestock”.” friendly.

 Potentially Toxic And Questionable Foods